pxaris/ccml/README.md

 The metadata are supposed to be under `data/{dataset}/split/` directory at the files `binary.npy` for MagnaTagATune, `training.tsv` and `test.tsv` for Lyra and `metadata.npy` for the rest of the datasets.

 Regarding **splits**, the analogies 0.7/0.1/0.2 for training, validation and test sets are used across all datasets.
 Specifically:
 - MagnaTagATune: the publicly available split is used.
-It can be found at [minzwon/sota-music-tagging-models](https://github.com/minzwon/sota-music-tagging-models/tree/master/split/mtat) repository.
+It can be found in at several repositories, e.g. [here](https://github.com/minzwon/sota-music-tagging-models/tree/master/split/mtat).
 - Lyra: The [publicly available split](https://github.com/pxaris/lyra-dataset/tree/main/data/split) for training and test sets is used.
 The validation set is randomly splitted from the training set during training.
 - For the rest of the datasets - FMA-medium, Turkish-makam, Hindustani and Carnatic - random split was applied and the result was stored in the files `train.npy`, `valid.npy` and `test.npy` under each `data/{dataset}/split` directory, for reproducibility.
 Each one of those files contains a **list of ids** that is used, in turn, by the respective dataloader.